The Work of Past Councils

 The 2011-12 Minister's Student Advisory Council created a video called Lending a Hand to share their ideas on how to make school more engaging.

 They also wrote Dream to describe their vision for education.
-The council also established sub-committees on Curriculum and Student Government, Classroom Culture and School Culture, so that they could continue their discussions virtually.
+Furthermore, the council also established sub-committees on Curriculum and Student Government, Classroom Culture and School Culture, so that they could continue their discussions virtually.

 The 2010-11 Minister's Advisory Council recommended changing the Community Involvement Hour Policy.
 As a result of this recommendation and supporting ideas from students attending regional forums, the Ministry amended the policy.
 Now students can start accruing their volunteer hours as soon as they have completed Grade 8.
 This means that they can count their summer volunteer work towards the 40 community involvement hours they need to graduate from high school – even before they start Grade 9.